threshold-network/token-dashboard/memory-bank/activeContext.md

 ## Current Task Description

-The previous task to set up token-dashboard with linked tbtc-v2 SDK for testing the SUI Network integration has been completed and archived.
-The implementation included configuring both repositories to work with the Ethereum Sepolia testnet and SUI testnet, with proper contract addresses for cross-chain communication via Wormhole.
-An artifact-based configuration architecture was implemented for the SUI integration.
+The previous tasks related to SUI Network integration have been completed:
+1. Token-dashboard setup with linked tbtc-v2 SDK (TD-SUI-01)
+2. BTCDepositorWormhole contract analysis for SUI compatibility (TD-SUI-01.8)

+The environment is now fully configured for SUI integration and the contract architecture has been validated.
+The BTCDepositorWormhole contract was confirmed to be compatible with SUI without modifications when used with the off-chain VAA relayer.

 ## Task Classification

 - **Previous Task**: TD-SUI-01 (SUI Integration Setup)
 - **Status**: COMPLETED and ARCHIVED
+- **Archive Locations**:
-- **Archive Location**: memory-bank/archive/archive-TD-SUI-01-config.md
+  - memory-bank/archive/archive-TD-SUI-01-config.md
+  - memory-bank/archive/archive-TD-SUI-01-BTCDepositorWormhole.md

 ## Ready for Next Task

-The environment is now prepared for the next task.
-The token-dashboard with SUI integration is set up and ready for:
+The environment and architecture are now fully prepared for the next phase of development:

 1. User testing with actual SUI wallet
-2. Further development of cross-chain functionality
+2. Implementation of SUI-side WormholeGateway in Move language
+3. Integration testing of the complete cross-chain flow
-3. Enhancement of the user interface for SUI operations
+4. Enhancement of the user interface for SUI operations

 ## Technical Environment